-I’m a huge fan of Codepen.io.
-I use it in several ways, sometimes its prototyping CSS or JS without needing to build an environment, but mostly for exploring ideas and evaluating different techniques and libraries.
+I’m a huge fan of Codepen.io For me its a great place to browse, the digital equivalent of a coffee table book.
 I’m sure at least two-thirds of my pens are forked, some with minor changes others unrecognisable.
-I love the work of Karim Maaloul and his work with three.js and I just slightly adapted his Chill the Lion to create the Otis and Kiki Valentines animation.
+I love the work of Karim Maaloul and his work with three.js and I just slightly adapted his Chill the Lion to create the Otis and Kiki Birthday animation.
 My pens can be found here.

 Add to all that the pace of change where skill stacks need to be refreshed at least every three years and you soon get to a point where your knowledge is becoming outdated as fast as you can learn the next new thing.

 Remember this article from 2016?
 Already it feels dated!

 But if it’s only the last three years of experience that are relevant we would all be juniors forever!

 Luckily not everything changes so fast, Graphic and UI principles evolve slowly, the science of software architecture builds slowly.
 UX is always going to be about research, these are the core skills that matter.
 These are the skills that take you to middle-weight then senior.

 Often when looking for a job I see an overwhelming list of requirements.
 There’s a small chance this company is using all the same tools, languages, frameworks and processes as you’re currently using but it’s unlikely.
 I believe the question they should be asking is “What have you learned so far?”

 If you’ve learned to use React then you can learn Angular, if you’ve learned CSS you can learn styles in Flutter, if you’ve learned OO then you can learn functional style.
 It’s a shame that so many hiring managers use a shopping list instead of looking deeper.